bintoro/overloading.py/README.md

 In practical terms, the matching algorithm is unable to tell whether `Iterable` or `Mapping` should be considered a better match for a `dict` instance.
 Although in this case the answer is obvious, there is no general solution for classes whose metaclasses implement their own `__instancecheck__` methods.
 It is perfectly possible for a value to be considered an instance of two classes that fail a subclass check against each other.

-To guard against this, the function validator requires that two different abstract base classes may not occupy the same parameter position on two different functions.
-For instance, you may not have `Iterable` as the first type in one function and `Mapping` in another.
+To guard against this, the function validator requires that abstract base classes may not occupy the same parameter position on two or more functions that are otherwise equivalent.
+For instance, you may not have `Iterable` as the first type in one function and `Mapping` in another, if that is their only distinguishing feature.

 This restriction may be relaxed in the future.
 A system of abstract base classes that has a consistent derivation hierarchy will be acceptable once the validation and matching algorithms gain the ability to recognize and deal with them.